 Bicycling is supposed to be fun, not painful.
-Yet, it's quite common for even somewhat-experienced cyclists to tolerate saddle discomfort believing it's simply an inevitable part of the sport.
+Yet, it's quite common for even experienced cyclists to tolerate saddle discomfort believing it's simply an inevitable part of the sport.
 Wrong!
 On the right saddle, you'll be able to enjoy even lengthy rides while hardly noticing your seat at all.
-If you ride from Washington to Pittsburgh (or vice versa) in five days, you will spend roughly seven hours a day in the saddle.
+If you are cycling the Great Allegheny Passage and the C&O Canal in five days, you will spend roughly seven hours a day in the saddle.
 If there is any discomfort with your saddle, you will certainly find it.

 So how do you go about choosing the best saddle?
 The first step, is ensuring that you're on the right type of saddle for how you ride.
 There are three basic riding positions, with three corresponding seat types: